-DISCARD MDVs when the

-beyond-used date has been reached, when doses are drawn in a patient treatment area, or any time the sterility of the vials are in question!
+DISCARD MDVs when the beyond-used date has been reached, when doses are drawn in a patient treatment drawn in a patient treatment area, or any time the sterility of the vials are in question!

 Medication vials should always be discarded whenever sterility is compromised or questionable.